red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 #### Blocking the controller

-In Tomcat, we can directly block the controller thread to do perform I/O:
+In Tomcat, the typical approach is to block the controller thread directly to perform I/O.

 {% highlight kotlin %}
 @GetMapping("/blockingIO")